 I first found out about Mary's Meals while searching for a charity in England to donate a box of our Kawaii Päc mini backpacks.
-Our warehouse mistakenly shipped a full carton of the wrong color to a retailer in London and rather than shipping the box back to the U.S., I was hoping these backpacks could go to children in need through a local charity.
+Our warehouse mistakenly shipped a full carton of the wrong color to a retailer in London and as I wondered what to do, I was hoping the backpacks could go to children through a local charity.
 By an online search, I came across Mary's Meals and was instantly moved by their story, how the name was inspired and how their focus is on feeding children a daily meal in a place of education, currently feeding more than a million children in schools around the world.

-I knew our 25 Remi Kawaii Päcs had found their new home when I discovered they also have a campaign called The Backpack Project where donated backpacks filled with school supplies are often the only gift the children receiving Mary's Meals will receive.
-Their story even inspired my son to want to help by asking for fewer gifts on his 12th birthday and the money to go instead to helping the children.
+I knew our 25 Remi Kawaii Päcs had found their new home when I discovered Mary's Meals also have a campaign called The Backpack Project where donated backpacks filled with school supplies are often the only gift the children receiving Mary's Meals will receive.
+Their story even inspired my son to want to help by asking for fewer gifts on his 12th birthday and the money to go instead towards a donation.

 "We are a no-frills charity with a simple idea that works: by providing one good meal in a place of learning, children are drawn into the classroom where they can receive an education that could one day free them from poverty.

 Mary’s Meals is named after Mary, the mother of Jesus, who brought up her own child in poverty.
 We consist of, respect and reach out to people of all faiths and of none.

 Our vision is that every child receives one daily meal in their place of education.
 Working together, we believe that can be achieved in this world of plenty." –quote from Mary's Meals